Abhaycl/RoboND-Kinematics-1P2/README.md

 5->6 | - pi/2 | 0 | 0 | q6
 6->G | 0 | 0 | 0.303 | 0

-Given the HR data we will apply the following operations:
+Given the DH data we will apply the following operations:

 ![alt text][image13]